live-wire/journal/README.md

 `March 21,2019`
 #### Leetcode Take-Aways
 `algorithm`
+- Median from a running list ?
+    - Maintain two heaps!
+One for smaller elements and one for larger elements!
+Their tops will contribute to the median.
+    - Another approach ?
+Keep a sorted list!
+Insertion will be O(logn) and median will be the middle of the sorted list!
+Same complexity simple solution!

+---
+`March 21,2019`
+#### Leetcode Take-Aways
+`algorithm`
 - Is number(n) a power of 3 ?
 Without loops/recursions ?
     - Find biggest power of 3 which is a valid int!
 (3^19) (call it `a`)
     - Number is a power if `a%n == 0`.